KQM-git/TCL/characters/pyro/thoma.md

 While **Scorching Ooyoroi** is in effect, the active character's Normal Attacks will trigger **Fiery Collapse**, dealing AoE Pyro DMG and summoning a **Blazing Barrier**.
 **Fiery Collapse** can be triggered once every 1s.

-Except for the amount of DMG they can absorb, the **Blazing Barriers** created in this way are identical to those created by Thoma's Elemental Skill, **Blazing Blessing**:
+Except for the amount of DMG they can absorb, the **Blazing Barriers** created in this way are identical to those created by Thoma's Elemental Skill, **Blazing Blessing**:\
-* Absorbs Pyro DMG 250% more effectively.
+• Absorbs Pyro DMG 250% more effectively.\
-* When a new **Blazing Barrier** is obtained, the remaining DMG Absorption of an existing **Blazing Barrier** will stack and its duration will be refreshed.
+• When a new **Blazing Barrier** is obtained, the remaining DMG Absorption of an existing **Blazing Barrier** will stack and its duration will be refreshed.

 The maximum DMG Absorption of the **Blazing Barrier** will not exceed a certain percentage of Thoma's Max HP.
 If Thoma falls, the effects of Scorching Ooyoroi will be cleared.